JiaweiZhuang/CS205_final_project/README.md

 It is also worth mentioning that, NetCDF is the standard data format used for the Intergovernmental Panel on Climate Change (IPCC) report :)

 # References
 Blackard, J.A., Dean, D.J., 1999.
-Comparative accuracies of artificial neural networks and discriminant analysis in predicting forest cover types from cartographic variables.
-Computers and Electronics in Agriculture 24 (1999): 131–151.
+Comparative accuracies of artificial neural networks and discriminant analysis in predicting forest cover types from cartographic variables. *Computers and Electronics in Agriculture* 24 (1999): 131–151.

 Coughlin, K., and Lesley Janet Gray.
 "A continuum of sudden stratospheric warmings." *Journal of the Atmospheric Sciences* 66.2 (2009): 531-540.

 Li, M., Cheng, Y., Zhao, H., 2004.
-Unlabeled Data Classification via Support Vector Machines and k-means Clustering.
-Proceedings of the International Conference on Computer Graphics, Imaging and Visualization (CGIV’04).
+Unlabeled Data Classification via Support Vector Machines and k-means Clustering.* Proceedings of the International Conference on Computer Graphics*, Imaging and Visualization (CGIV’04).

 Kijewska, A., Bluszcz, A., 2015.
-Research of varying levels of greenhouse gas emissions in European countries using the k-means method.
-Atmospheric Pollution Research 7 (2016):935-944
+Research of varying levels of greenhouse gas emissions in European countries using the k-means method. *Atmospheric Pollution Research* 7 (2016):935-944

 Kusrini, K. 2015.
 Grouping of Retail Items by Using K-Means Clustering.
 Procedia Computer Science 72 ( 2015 ): 495–502.
 Perrone, M.P., Connell, S.D., 2000.
-K-Means Clustering for Hidden Markov Models.
-Proceedings of the Seventh International Workshop on Frontiers in Handwriting Recognition.
+K-Means Clustering for Hidden Markov Models. *Proceedings of the Seventh International Workshop on Frontiers in Handwriting Recognition*.